Find examples of Wellington Plus activities that can complement your studies, interests and career goals.

 In the community

-Below are examples of approved Victoria Plus activities in the Wellington region.
+Below are examples of approved Wellington Plus activities in the Wellington region.
 Find some that match your studies or interests.

 Be a puppy run coordinator at Wellington SPCA, improve the experiences of visitors to Wellington Zoo, be an aquarium guide at the Island Bay Marine Education Centre.